-After 21 years in Navarre Park, the Panhandle Butterfly House lost its home to park renovation.
-And then a new opportunity arose!
-The Panhandle Butterfly House is relocating to a beautiful 10-acre wooded property with a restored historic home in the quaint town of Milton, Florida.
+After 21 years in Navarre Park, the Panhandle Butterfly House has relocated to a beautiful 10-acre wooded property with a restored historic home in the quaint town of Milton, Florida.

-With your help a bigger and better Panhandle Butterfly House and Nature Center will connect even more visitors, schoolchildren and tourists with the fascinating world of Florida’s native butterflies.
+A beautiful landscape design has been completed that shows a much larger Panhandle Butterfly House and Nature Center.
+We will connect even more visitors, schoolchildren and tourists with the fascinating world of Florida’s native butterflies.
 This allows visitors to learn about butterflies they encounter outside and how to encourage them in their own landscapes.
 We will continue to enhance environmental awareness and preservation through engaging people with one of nature’s most beautiful creatures in a natural setting.

 Let us share our vision: